tearflake/symp-intro/README.md

-# Symp — A Symbolic Computation Framework
+# Symp — A Symbolic Processing Framework

 **Framework from a parallel reality where symbols won.**